Hierodula membranacea: Diet

-Moulting

-Like all arthropods Mantises have a hard shell called an exoskeleton.
-As they grow, they moult this exoskeleton to allow further growth until they reach their mature size, after which molting will be unnecessary.
-During the molting process, H. membranacea often does not eat, and avoids exposure to predators as its new shell will initially be soft and vulnerable.

 Reproduction

 Reproduction occurs sexually in Hierodula membranacea, with very limited parthenogenesis abilities.
 A female can be identified from male by her six abdominal segments, whereas males have eight.
 She also has a much larger abdomen.

 After mating, the female may attempt to eat the male to increase fertility, which will entail a struggle.
 The adult female will lay several egg cases (called oothecae) over her lifespan.
 From each of these oothecae, up to 150 nymphs hatch after six to eight weeks.